Phospholipids present a challenge for chromatographers for various reasons.

 - For detection, refractive index (RI), charged aerosol detection (CAD), ELSD (Evaporative Light Scattering Detection), or other “universal detectors” are recommended.

 - As for the separation, Organic Normal Phase (ONP) using non polar solvents and a Cogent Silica-C™ column has been observed to produce excellent resolution.

-ONP is also considered the most suitable separation mode due to the solubility of phospholipids in NP solvents like chloroform.
-These compounds are not water-soluble and therefore they may not be suited to ANP methods on this basis.
-On the other hand, their ionized / ionizable groups are amenable to ANP retention.
-In this case, the Cogent Diamond Hydride™ column would be best to use.
+Normal Phase ONP is also considered the most suitable separation mode due to the solubility of phospholipids in non polar solvents like chloroform.
+These compounds are not water-soluble and therefore they may not be suited to Aqueous Normal Phase ANP methods on this basis.
+On the other hand, if they have ionized / ionizable groups they are amenable to ANP retention then in this case, the Cogent Diamond Hydride™ column would be best to use.